How do active noise-cancelling headphones work? Are they worth it?

 What is adaptive ANC?

 In a busy coffee shop, for example, the ANC will increase in order to block out unwanted background noise.
 Step out into a quiet street, and the ANC will reduce.
 All this happens without you doing a thing – you just pop on the headphones and go about your day.
+They're designed to adjust ANC levels organically so that you don't audibly notice (and get distracted by) big changes.

-Apple AirPods Pro 2 app
+Three screengrabs from the Apple AirPods Pro 2 app.

 (Image credit: What Hi-Fi?)

-Can ANC headphones cut out all sound, all of the time?
+Can ANC headphones cut out all noise?

 (Image credit: What Hi-Fi?)

 But you might be surprised at how effective noise cancelling can be.
-We found the Adaptive Transparency mode on the AirPods Pro 2 works well even on the London Underground, "where the sharp, screeching sound of the tube rails is blissfully damped down" we wrote in our review.
+We found the Adaptive Transparency mode on the AirPods Pro 2 works well even on the London Underground, "where the sharp, screeching sound of the tube rails is blissfully damped down" we wrote in our Pro 2 review.
 It also takes the "higher-frequency edges off environmental noise like traffic."

 Which are the best ANC headphones?